CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Range.md

 # Range

+Each Range has an Effective Range and Max Range.
 Effective Range is the range up to which you are accurate, scaling with the size of the corresponding Weapon/Magic Skill Dice Pool.
 Max Range is the maximum range that can be reached, though not without consequences.

 |  Range Type  |         Effective Range         |     Max Range (ft)     |
 | :----------: | :-----------------------------: | :---------------------: |